 The relationship of the charge carriers' velocity, density, and charge, is known as QHE.
 QHE takes place when you apply a magnetic field along the axis that is perpendicular to the conducting material's plane.
 The carrier's path turns curved under these conditions, which results in opposite charges getting accumulated at either of the material's ends.

 Discrete band levels also referred to as Landau levels, were produced by the electron confinement because of graphene's two-dimensional nature.
 The charge carriers fill-up the Landau levels.
 Excellent mechanical, thermal, and optical characteristics are possessed by graphene.
 Despite the fact that the single sheet graphene is an extremely transparent material, but still, with the reflectance of less than 0.1%, each layer in thickness absorbs white light to up to 2.3%.

-What is the suspended graphene sheet's role?
+The suspended graphene sheet's role